macroquest/docs/reference/data-types/datatype-class.md

 # DataType:class

-Data about a particular class
+Data about a particular character class

 ## Members